james-evolution/trampoline-world/README.md

 # Trampoline World

-Built for somoene very dear to my heart:
+Built for someone very dear to my heart:

 A full-stack persistent web application that doubles as both a standalone desktop application and a mobile app.
 <br>Compatible with both iOS and Android.